-Focusing on the latter, effective from 1 January 2017 a new tax incentive is provided to VC enterprises investing in science and technology enterprises at seed capital or start-up stage.
+Focusing on the latter, effective from 1 January 2017 a new tax incentive is provided to VC enterprises investing in science and technology enterprises at seed capital or start-up stage (referred to here as “technology start-ups”).
 The incentive had already been flagged as early as September 2016 in State Council Circular 53.
 The details are provided in Circular 38, issued by MOF and SAT on 28 April 2017.

 Under the incentive, 70% of the investment amount can be offset against the taxable income of the VC enterprise for Corporate Income Tax (CIT) purposes.
 Furthermore, from 1 July 2017 equivalent Individual Income Tax (IIT) treatment will be provided for individuals investing through VC partnerships, as well as in an individual capacity as ‘business angels’.
 The new rules will initially be piloted in eight designated locations, including Beijing-Tianjin-Hebei, Shanghai, Guangdong, Anhui, Sichuan, Wuhan, Xian, Shenyang, as well as Suzhou Industrial Park.
 The details of the incentives are set out in this Alert.

 The new incentive treatment applies in the following circumstances.

 The tax incentive treatment only applies to equity investments are made in technology start-ups by way direct cash subscription for new equity.
 It does not apply where an investment is made in existing equity transferred from other existing shareholders of the technology start-ups.

 Where an investment is made within the two years prior to the implementation of the new rules (i.e. January and July 2017), and where the investment is held for at least two years after the implementation date, the incentive treatment can also be applied to this investment.